tranquilts/MATCH/README.md

 The game tracks how many times the player does not match images correctly while they play.

 ## **Pause**
-  Users can stop the game at any time and come back to finish the game without losing their progress.
+The game saves progress by the player and prevents loss of progress if the player stops playing temporarily.

 ### **Replay function**
 The replay function will be of use when the game has ended.
 This way the user will have a choice of whether or not they wish to continue the game and restart.